Frequently Asked Questions

 The county provides bussing for students who live more than a mile from school.
 MCPS publishes school bus routes on their website www.montgomeryschoolsmd.org.
-The 2018-19 bus schedule information (with routes and “colors”) is also enclosed in this packet.
+The 2019-20 bus schedule information (with routes and “colors”) is also available on the PTA website.

 If my child is a walker how do I drop him/her off?
 Can they bike to school?

-Children are welcome to walk/bike to school.
-Bike racks are located on the lower level at the front of the drop off lane.
-Students on foot/two wheels are asked to mind cross walks and to use major intersections when traveling to school.
+Children are welcome to walk to school.
+Students on foot are asked to mind cross walks and to use major intersections when traveling to school.